 4. The parent(s) hand the Torah to the child.

 This relatively new ritual is meant to symbolize how the Torah, the holiest book of the Jewish religion, is passed from generation to generation, and has been passed from generation to generation for thousands of years.

 Some congregations allow the parent who isnt' Jewish to participate in this ritual, although they may restrict that parent from touching the Torah.
 According to rulings from the Conservative moment’s authority on Jewish law, those who aren't Jewish are not allowed to touch the Torah.

 5. Relatives open and/or close the ark (the holy area that holds the Torah).

 Before the Torah is read, the doors or curtains to the ark are opened and the Torah is removed from the ark.
 This is considered a very holy moment.
 After the Torah is read, it is returned to the ark.

 The privilege of opening or closing the ark is often reserved for a revered older member of a family.
-Conservative congregations typically do not allow non-Jews to open or close the ark, while many Reform and Reconstructionist congregations do.
+Conservative congregations typically do not allow those who aren't Jewish to open or close the ark, while many Reform and Reconstructionist congregations do.

 6. A relative carries the Torah around the congregation.

 Before the Torah reading, the Torah is carried around the congregation and people are given an opportunity to "kiss" the Torah indirectly, either by touching their prayer shawl to the Torah and then kissing the prayer shawl or by touching their prayer book to the Torah and then kissing the prayer book.